 Development Plan Process and Grandfathered Plans

 The law exempts preliminary plans that are submitted prior to October 1, 2012, and receive preliminary plan approval by October 1, 2016.
-The letter below to surveyors and developers within the county, signed jointly by the Carroll County Health Department and the Carroll County Department of Land Use, Planning and Development, explains the grandfathering provisions of SB 236 as they applied to Carroll County.
+The letter below to surveyors and developers within the county, signed jointly by the Carroll County Health Department and the then Carroll County Department of Land Use, Planning & Development (now Carroll County Department of Land & Resource Management), explains the grandfathering provisions of SB 236 as they applied to Carroll County.

 Mapping of Growth Tiers

-Carroll County Land Use, Planning & Development (LUPD) staff recommended the Board delay mapping and adoption of tier maps until the identification of tiers could be evaluated more thoroughly as part of a comprehensive planning process.
+Carroll County Land Use, Planning & Development (LUPD) (now Land & Resource Management) staff recommended the Board delay mapping and adoption of tier maps until the identification of tiers could be evaluated more thoroughly as part of a comprehensive planning process.
 On December 13, 2012, the Board discussed if and when to map the tiers.
 No action was taken.

-For more information regarding SB 236, please visit Maryland Department of Planning's webpage for Senate Bill 236 Implementation.
+For more information regarding SB 236, please visit Maryland Department of Planning's website for Septics Law Implementation.